Why You Have Cravings and How You Can Cut Them

 You know how sometimes you start to get really strong cravings?
-Like you don’t know what you’ll do if you don’t go get ice cream right this second?
+Like you don't know what you'll do if you don't go get ice cream right this second?
 Yeah girl, me too!
 And while there are some outside factors that can impact cravings like hormones and medical conditions such as PCOS or diabetes, several of the factors that impact our cravings are actually things we can control!
+So let's dive into why you have cravings and how you can cut them!

-First let’s talk about reasons why we may experience cravings and then I’ll tell you what to do so you can minimize those cravings as much as possible.
+First let's talk about reasons why we may experience cravings and then I'll tell you what to do so you can minimize those food cravings as much as possible.

 Not eating enough food throughout the day